-Sainfoin (Onobrychis viciifolia Scop)
+Sainfoin (Onobrychis viciifolia)

-Sainfoin is an introduced, non-bloating legume that can be cut as hay and used in a grass-legume pasture mixture or as a monoculture.
-It is commonly included in mixtures containing sainfoin, brome, birdsfoot trefoil and cocksfoot.
+Sainfoin is a introduced, non-bloating legume that can be cut as hay and used in a grass-legume pasture mixture or as a monoculture.
 Sainfoin is highly palatable to sheep and cattle.
 It is drought tolerant.
 Sainfoin has deep, penetrating roots, allowing it to draw moisture from a great depth.
 Being leguminous (able to fix N) it can leave huge quantities of N in the soil, making it ideal for the next crop in the rotation.
-Therefore, it also needs no nitrogen fertiliser.
+It also needs no nitrogen fertiliser.
+Sainfoin provides bloat-free forage for ruminants which is a real advantage over other legumes such as clovers and lucerne which can cause bloat.
+Only a relatively small quantity of sainfoin in the diet is required to prevent bloat.
+Sainfoin is palatable to horses, sheep, cattle, goats and all commonly farmed animals.